lokswin/StudentsMLHackaton/README.md

 - Get prediction accuracy [0.0 ...
 1.0]

 How does it work?

-Frist block
+First block:
-- Open csv file into buffer
+- Open train dataset csv file into buffer
 - Read data from buffer
-- Filter fields and rows
+- Filter and convert some fields and rows
 - Using Support Vector Machines metod train model (probability=True for predict_proba)
 - Save model to file .pkl

+Second block:
+- Open test dataset csv file into buffer
+- Read data from buffer
+- Filter and convert some fields and rows
+- Load our model file
+- Generate prediction for test dataset
+- Get prediction accuracy
+- Print